cnulug/cnulug.org/pages/index.md

 ---
 title: Home
 ---
-The Linux Users Group at [Christopher Newport University](http://cnu.edu) is dedicated to advocacy, education, support, and socializing for Linux users at CNU.
+The Linux User Group at [Christopher Newport University](http://cnu.edu) is dedicated to advocacy, education, support, and socializing for Linux users at CNU.